dafny-lang/dafny/docs/_includes/Statements.md

 transformations morph it into the desired right-hand-side.

-Non-syntactic rules further restrict hints to only ghost and side-effect free statements, as well as impose a constraint that only chain-compatible operators can be used together in a calculation.
+Non-syntactic rules further restrict hints to only ghost and side-effect free statements, as well as imposing a constraint that only chain-compatible operators can be used together in a calculation.
 The notion of chain-compatibility is quite intuitive for the operators supported by poC; for example, it is clear that "<" and ">" cannot be used within